jaxio/celerio-angular-quickstart/README.md

 The following [screencast](https://www.youtube.com/watch?v=MBrgeykyTGs) shows you what to expect.

-You may also run a docker image of the sample generated web:
+You may also run a docker image of the sample generated webapp:

     docker run -p 8080:8080 nromanetti/celerio-angular-quickstart